How to Apply for a Passport Without a Birth Certificate

 To learn more about secondary evidence of US citizenship, you can visit the Department of State website or USCIS.

-If you have any questions about obtaining a passport without a birth certificate, please don’t hesitate to contact us.
+Obtaining a passport without a birth certificate is absolutely possible, and we’re here to help you every step of the way.
+If you have any questions about applying for a passport without a birth certificate, please don’t hesitate to contact us.
 A member of our knowledgeable team would be happy to help answer any questions you may have.
-No matter where you plan on traveling in the world, we’ll get you there!
+No matter where you’re going, we’ll get you there!

 Leave a Comment